icanalesm/linux-installation/openSUSE-Leap15.0/Installation-MacBookPro9.2.md

 ## Installation procedure

+### General installation procedure

+1. Power on the computer and boot from the installation USB.

+2. Select "Install".

+3. Set language and keyboard layout.

+4. When setting the user interface, first update the online repositories by clicking "Configure Online Repositories" and selecting

+   * "Main Repository (OSS)",
+   * "Main Update Repository",
+   * "Main Repository (Non-OSS)" and
+   * "Main Update Repository (Non-OSS)".

+   Then select any user interface.
+The packages to install will be selected right before starting the actual instalaltion.

-Follow the "General installation procedure" of [Installation.md](Installation.md).
-During installation, set the partition scheme following what is described in the previous section.
+4. Set the partition scheme following what is described in the previous section.
+Particularly, an EFI System Partition must be present in the partition scheme.

+5. Set clock and time zone.

+7. Create users.

+8. In the "" screen, disable the firewall and install the packages in [Installation-Packages.md](Installation-Packages.md)).

+9. Confirm and start the installation.

-When the installation process finishes, the computer should restart and boot directly into the new openSUSE installation.
-If that is not the case, the instructions in [2] or [3] might be helpful to boot into the new system.
+When the installation finishes, the computer should restart and boot openSUSE.
+If that is not the case, the instructions in \[2\] or \[3\] might be helpful to boot into the new system.

 ### Make openSUSE appear on MacBook's boot manager